 Wrapping up the forty-sixes, you'll find pitcher Don Ferrarese (1955-1956); veteran reliever Ernie Johnson (1959); outfielder Butch Davis (1989); relievers Jay Aldrich (1990) and Dorn Taylor (1990); second-generation Orioles pitcher John P. O'Donoghue (1993); reliever Jimmy Myers (1996); and former Braves closer Kerry Ligtenberg (2003), who pitched well as an eighth-inning guy in Baltimore.

-Chances are that you've heard some of the age-related jabs aimed at lefty relief specialist Jesse Orosco (1995-1999).
-After all, he was once traded for Jerry Koosman, who pitched for the 1969 Amazin' Mets.
+he was once traded for Jerry Koosman, who pitched for the 1969 Amazin' Mets.
 But Orosco's remarkable longevity was no joke; he pitched for nine teams in a 24-year career that spanned four decades (1979-2003), retiring at age 46.
 Late in his career, he had several very good seasons in an Orioles uniform.
 He posted ERAs of 3.40 or lower for four straight years before faltering in his final campaign in Baltimore.
 "The old Indian", as former teammate Alan Mills lovingly called him, also averaged about one strikeout per inning in the orange and black, proving that he could still baffle left-handed hitters.
 Before the 2000 season he was traded to the Mets for another lefty, Chuck McElroy (2000-2001); McElroy took the #47 jersey vacated by Orosco.

 For many years, this jersey number was identified with Orioles lifer Cal Ripken, Sr. (1976-1985).
 "Senior" was the third base coach for eleven-plus years before getting the chance to manage the team when Earl Weaver retired a second time in 1987.
 After his unfortunate firing at the beginning of the 1988 season, Cal eventually returned in a coaching capacity for four more years.
 He wore #47 for his first decade in Baltimore before switching to #7.
 Cal Ripken, Jr. tells a story in his autobiography about his rookie year, when he made the mistake of referring to Cal, Sr. as "Dad".
 After taking a heavy dose of teasing from his teammates, Junior was sure to refer to his father as "Coach" or "Number 47" thereafter!